Creative non-fiction essays in literature, politics, history, or philosophy allow space for affirming one's stance on issues, old and new.

 Auntie Reed is lost in the metaphor and completely misreads Langston's feelings.
 When she hears him crying, she explains to her husband that Langston experienced the Holy Ghost and saw Jesus.

 Auntie Reed's ignorance of Langston's literal mind caused the child to suffer a loss of self-esteem, as well as his faith in a religion.
 His aunt had become so ensconced in the religious metaphors and could not imagine that those metaphors needed to be interpreted for her young charge.
+Thus, Langston not only loses his faith for a time, but also for his whole life he remained an atheist.

 Interpreting the Metaphors